MarDom15/Fraude_Detection/README.md

 Step 2: Display DataFrame Information
 In this step, we display the DataFrame information, including the number of rows, the number of columns, the data type of each column, and whether any missing values are present.
 This helps in understanding the structure of the data and identifying potential issues.

--  Data set: Dataframe Information:
+-  Data set : Dataframe Information:

   ![Dataframe Information](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/data_types.png)

 Step 3: Visualize the distribution of classes
 In this step, we visualize the distribution of classes (fraudulent and non-fraudulent) in the dataset.
 This helps in understanding the class balance and identifying any potential imbalances, which can affect the performance of machine learning models.

--  Distribution: Visualisation of Distribution of classes:
+-  Distribution : Visualisation of Distribution of classes:

   ![Distribution of classes](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/class_distribution.png)

 Step 4: Statistical summary of the data
 In this step, we generate a statistical summary of the data by calculating measures such as mean, standard deviation, minimum and maximum values, and quartiles.
 This provides an overview of the data's characteristics and helps in detecting any anomalies or outliers in the features.

--  Statistical Summary: Statistical Summary of the data:
+-  Statistical Summary : Statistical Summary of the data:

   ![Statistical Summary](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/statistical_data_sunnary.png)

 Step 5: Visualize the distribution of fraudulent transaction amounts In this step, we visualize the distribution of fraudulent transaction amounts.
 This helps in understanding the patterns related to fraudulent transactions and identifying specific trends, such as higher or lower amounts associated with fraud.

--  Visualisation of distribution: Visualize the distribution of fraudulent transaction amounts :
+-  Visualisation of distribution : Visualize the distribution of fraudulent transaction amounts :

   ![Visualize the distribution of fraudulent transaction amounts](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/distribution_fraudulent_transaction.png)

 Step 6: Visualize the distribution of non-fraudulent transaction amounts In this step, we visualize the distribution of non-fraudulent transaction amounts.
 This analysis helps in understanding the patterns related to legitimate transactions and identifying trends or specific characteristics of amounts associated with non-fraudulent transactions.

--  Visualisation of distribution: Visualize the distribution of non-fraudulent transaction amounts :
+-  Visualisation of distribution : Visualize the distribution of non-fraudulent transaction amounts :

   ![Visualize the distribution of non-fraudulent transaction amounts](https://github.com/MarDom15/Fraude_Detection/blob/main/image_prog/distribution_nonfraudulent_transaction.png)